Spla4sH/my-shop/README.md

 # myshop-app

+This is a Shop Application for "Hochschule Furtwangen" for the Course "Webprogrammierung mit React".

 ## Table of Contents

 1. [Prerequisites](#prerequisites)
 2. [Installation](#installation)
 3. [Running the Development Server](#running-the-development-server)
 4. [Folder Structure](#folder-structure)
 5. [Preview](#preview)

 ---